cncf/communitygroups/README.md

 ## How to apply?

-Applications are on hold for the month of April.
-We will have a new, transparent form ready by May 2024.
+Applications can now be submitted via a [GitHub issue](https://github.com/cncf/communitygroups/issues/new?assignees=&labels=&projects=&template=new-group-request.yaml&title=%5BGroup+Request%5D+Create+a+new+chapter).
 Once a GitHub issue will be filled, there will be a 30-day grace period.
 If you do not hear back after that amount of time has passed, please reach out to community-groups@cncf.io.

 ## Bevy Training